The Scientists

 Amy Stevens

-Amy is an undergraduate at Vanderbilt, and a critical part of our women’s tennis team!
-Amy comes to Vanderbilt from Australia.
+Amy was an undergraduate at Vanderbilt, and a critical part of our women’s tennis team that finished the 2025 season ranking in the top 20!
+Amy came to Vanderbilt from Australia.
 Meaning that almost everyone in the lab from the other hemisphere!
-Amy is balancing the demands of being a world-class athlete with passion for cognitive neuroscience.
-Currently, Amy is preparing to study whether it is possible to improve complex task performance using brain stimulation.
+Amy balanced the demands of being a world-class athlete with passion for cognitive neuroscience.
+Currently, Amy is exploring options as a professional athlete as well as graduate and professional school possibilities.